vimalkumar-codes/HTML-CSS-Proj-1/readme.md

   - Learnd to use css position [Relative & Absolute] property.

-  -Learn to use z-index to put svg icon behind the image
+  - Learn to use z-index to put svg icon behind the image

   - learn flex-box